inside.ewu.edu

 Pre-requisites: admission to the MS Counseling program.

-This course is designed to provide students with an overview of the theory, impact, issues and skills of crisis counseling due to traumatic events such as: violence, child abuse, mass casualty events and suicide ideation, as well as the nature, causes and symptoms of professional burnout for crisis workers.
-The course will examine models for working with children and adolescents, working with victims of violence, suicide prevention, issues of health-related school and crises intervention.
+This course is designed to provide an overview of the theory, impact, issues and skills of crisis counseling due to traumatic events such as: violence, child abuse, mass casualty events as well as the nature, causes and symptoms of professional burnout for crisis workers.
+The course examines models for working with children and adolescents, working with victims of violence, issues of health-related school and crisis intervention.

 Pre-requisites: admission to the MS Counseling program.

-This course will introduce students to a broad spectrum of issues of diversity in counseling, including an examination of their own personal history/background and its impact on their perception of and response to diversity in clients.
-In this class, the term “diversity” includes differences in racial and ethnic origins, gender, ability, physicality, belief systems, socio-economic status, sexual orientation, developmental stage and variability of intellectual functioning.
+This course introduces a broad spectrum of issues of multicultural considerations in counseling, including an examination of their own personal history/background and its impact on their perception of and response to diversity in clients.
+Topics include: the influence of heritage, cultural identities, attitudes, values, beliefs, understandings, within-group difference, and acculturative experiences on individuals’ worldviews and help-seeking and coping behaviors.

 PSYC 591.
 ADVANCED PSYCHOTHERAPY STRATEGIES.
 3 Credits.